 Click here for the full list of top ten artists and tracks on Spotify

-Click here to read about the NBA’s digital presence with YouTube.
+Click here to watch the trailer, and to read more about the show.

 Lucifer is an urban fantasy show on Netflix about the Lord of Hell that is bored and unhappy with his job as torturer of souls.
 He resigns his throne and abandons his kingdom for the gorgeous, shimmering insanity of Los Angeles, where he gets his kicks helping the LAPD punish criminals.